noah-tz/ElevatorChallenge/README.md

 ### Changes and extensions

-A settings file allows configuring parameters such as elevator speed, number of floors, number of elevators per building, and the number of buildings in the simulation.
+A settings file allows configuring parameters such as elevator speed, number of floors, number of elevators per building, and the number of buildings in the project.

 ### Installation Instructions